Past Lab Members

 Amanda Marlandis, BA Honours

-Amanda recently completed her final year of the Honours Psychology program at Concordia University.
+Amanda completed her final year of the Honours Psychology program at Concordia University.
 Her research interests include interpersonal dynamics along with their impact on well-being and emotion-related coping along with the ways in which regulatory processes relate to overall adjustment.
 She began her MA in Counselling Psychology at McGill in Fall 2021.

 Lisa Sarraf, BA Honours

-Lisa recently completed the Honours program in psychology at Concordia University where she examined the association among grit, goal pursuits, and well-being in university students studying remotely during the COVID-19 pandemic.
+Lisa completed the Honours program in psychology at Concordia University where she examined the association among grit, goal pursuits, and well-being in university students studying remotely during the COVID-19 pandemic.
 In Fall 2021 she began a research master’s program at Carleton University.

 Rima Oassey, BA Honours

-Rima recently completed the Honours program in psychology at Concordia University where she examined correlates of university student food insecurity.
+Rima completed the Honours program in psychology at Concordia University where she examined correlates of university student food insecurity.
 While at Concordia she worked in several roles at the Student Success Center.
 In the summer she began a full-time position as a Student Support Assistant at the University of Victoria, BC.

 Béatrice Le Tellier, BA Honours

-Béatrice recently completed the Honours program in psychology at Concordia University.
+Béatrice completed the Honours program in psychology at Concordia University.
 She loves to mix law and psychology and is particularly interested in risk-taking in adolescence.
 She began the Psy.D. program at Université de Montréal in Fall 2021.

 2019-2020